LutzGross/fingal/README.md

     export PATH=${PATH}:${HOME}/fingal/bin
     export PYTHONPATH=${PYTHONPATH}:${HOME}/fingal/lib

-Depending on your `esys-escript` installation you also have to ass the path to the `esys-escript` installation to `PATH`, `LD_LIBRARY_PATH` and `PYTHONPATH`.
+Depending on your `esys-escript` installation you also have to add the path to the `esys-escript` installation to `PATH`, `LD_LIBRARY_PATH` and `PYTHONPATH`.

 # Example